galaxyproject/SARS-CoV-2/MCRA/README.md

 Such file can be obtained directly from viral resource at NCBI [Viral Resource](https://www.ncbi.nlm.nih.gov/labs/virus/).
 The collection times are taken from GenBank `/collection_date` tag.

-## The workflow
+## The history and workflow

+Galaxy workspace (history) containing the most current analysis can be imported from [here](https://usegalaxy.org/u/aun1/h/ncov-mcra-timing).

-The [workflow](https://usegalaxy.org/u/aun1/w/mcra) is available at Galaxy public site and can downloaded and insatlled on any Galaxy instance.
+The [workflow](https://usegalaxy.org/u/aun1/w/mcra) is available at Galaxy public site and can downloaded and installed on any Galaxy instance.

 ![](mcra_wf.png)